Dukinfield: Population change

-Dukinfield grew from a small village just south of Ashton-under-Lyne with open land to the south and east, the gap between it and the surrounding towns of Hyde and Matley being a semicircle around 1.5 miles wide, to fill the gap entirely by the late 1940s.
-In its early days from 1801, and previously, the population was small but boomed during the days of the cotton industry and later the coal industry with its major rail junction adding to its prosperity and growth.
+Dukinfield grew from a small village, just south of Ashton-under-Lyne, with open land to the south and east, the gap between it and the surrounding towns of Hyde and Matley being a semicircle around 1.5 mi wide, to fill the gap entirely by the late 1940s.
+In its early days from 1801 and previously, the population was small but boomed during the days of the cotton industry and later the coal industry with its major rail junction adding to its prosperity and growth.

-The industries which sustained it died out by the turn of the 1900s, leaving only the Daniel Adamson Ltd works but it managed to maintain its population and has only declined by 2000 since 1921.
-One reason is that it has a central location on the main road from Stockport to Ashton-under-Lyne and is within easy commuting distance of Manchester.
+The industries which sustained it died out by the turn of the 1900s, leaving only the Daniel Adamson Ltd works, but it managed to maintain its population and has only declined by 2000 since 1921.
+One reason is that it has a central location on the main road from Stockport to Ashton and is within easy commuting distance of Manchester.